MohammedRashad/FPGA-Speech-Recognition/README.md

 **Backend (Altera DE0) :** <br/>
-Due to the lack of ADC in Altera DE0 we are transmitting the data from the computer’s microphone using USB to TTL module over the uart protocol, the received data of length (1000) samples are compared then with the saved vectors from the training with matlab, the euclidean distances are calculated and the vector with more probability to be the right one is given a bigger weight, weights are then compared then we are displaying the final results on 7-Segments and LEDs.
+Due to the lack of ADC in Altera DE0 I'm transmitting the data from the computer’s microphone using USB to TTL module over the uart protocol, the received data of length (1000) samples are compared then with the saved vectors from the training with matlab, the euclidean distances are calculated and the vector with more probability to be the right one is given a bigger weight, weights are then compared then displaying the final results on 7-Segments and LEDs.

 The backend was modelled as a Moore Finite State Machine with 4 states : <br/>
 (Receiving, Calculating Distance, Decision Making, Displaying Results).